 Location: Fernando de Noronha

-Luckily when we finally anchored the rain and wind decided to leave us alone for the rest of our morning and afternoon of Boat Appreciation; after a long passage like that Argo definitely needed a nice cleaning to keep her looking beautiful.
-After Boat Appreciation, as a group we decided to get the second and last EFR (Emergency First Responder) class done to free up our morning tomorrow.
-Its nice to know that now everyone aboard has the ability to help out in a medical emergency.
+Luckily when we finally anchored the rain and wind decided to leave us alone for the rest of our morning and afternoon of Boat Appreciation, after a long passage like that, Argo definitely needed a nice cleaning to keep her looking beautiful.
+After Boat Appreciation, as a group, we decided to get the second and last EFR (Emergency First Responder) class done to free up our morning tomorrow.
+It’s nice to know that now everyone aboard has the ability to help out in a medical emergency.

 I find it amazing to watch how, in the last 34 days, our Argo family has grown so close and continues to as we get farther and farther into our journey together.
 It’s not often people can say they have crossed the Atlantic Ocean and especially not often that they’ve done so with such an incredible group of people.
 As I am writing this, we are all cleaning up after dinner and are going to do another class of OCE (Oceanography) and then probably off to bed for most of us.
 I think everyone is excited to get a full night sleep tonight, and although we love our nice 3 am bow-watch chats, it’ll be refreshing to actually sleep.